tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

 * The NPU driver `ethosu` assumes the Cortex-M33 is not running.
 Starting Cortex-M33 from e.g. u-boot or using remoteproc is not supported by `ethosu` driver.
 The driver is not working with `linux-imx-tq` based on NXP `lf-6.6.52-2.2.0` release.
-Switching back to old release is posible with following changes in `linux-imx-tq_6.6.bb` recipe.
+Switching back to old release is posible with following changes in `linux-imx-tq_6.6.bb` recipe:
-* Watchdog is not enabled by default

 ```
 KBRANCH:tqma93xx = "TQMa-fslc-6.6-2.0.x-imx"
 SRCREV:tqma93xx = "6d8a66ee71659362646d93f2752354858c04f205"
 LINUX_VERSION:tqma93xx = "${LINUX_RELEASE}.23"
 ```

+* Watchdog is not enabled by default

 ## MBa91 differences